kkrit-tinna/social_media_sentiment_analysis/README.md

 ## Description
 * This project aims to understand sentiment changes from 2010 to 2023 on popular social media platforms based on certain attributes and how they impact each other.
-* This project explores the standard procedure of ANY data analysis, including data preprocessing, feature engineering, EDA, and correlation analysis.
+* This project explores the standard procedure of data analysis, including data preprocessing, feature engineering, EDA and supervised machine learning.
+* This project introduces the standard procedure of natural language processing(text clearning, word embedding, etc.), and used multiclass classification models for sentiment analysis.
-* This project leverages some popular data-analyic tools, including pandas, matplotlib, seaborn, and a decent usage of natural language processing tool-vaderSentiment.
+* This project leverages some popular data-analyic tools, including pandas, matplotlib, seaborn, sckiitlearn and a decent usage of natural language processing tool-nltk.
-* This project can serve as a beginner-friendly tutorial on data analysis and data visualization, process is well-documented and annotated.
+* This project can serve as a beginner-friendly tutorial on data analysis and data visualization.

 ## Getting Started

 ### Dependencies
 * The process of Analysis is stored in the Jupyter Notebook **'sentiment_analysis.ipynb'**.
-* Pre-req Python Libraries include: pandas, maplotlib, seaborn, and vaderSentiment.
+* Pre-req Python Libraries include: re, pandas, maplotlib, seaborn, scikitlearn, nltk.

 ### Installing
 * You can download this project [here](https://github.com/kkrit-tinna/social_media_sentiment_analysis.git).